-Toss the salad for good luck and prosperity with the family, and leave the table discreetly while they’re eating it.
+Healthy eating tips Toss the salad for good luck and prosperity with the family, and leave the table discreetly while they’re eating it.

 Skip this dish because there’s a risk that harmful listeria bacteria may lurk in the raw ingredients.
 This infection can lead to miscarriage, stillbirth or preterm delivery.